shay-te/bigpipe-response/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the BSD 3-Clause License - see the [LICENSE.md](LICENSE) file for details

-## examples

-## how to extend the existing javascript processor, JAVASCRIPT_DOM_BIND
-## how to write a custom processor